spatie/typescript-transformer/docs/introduction.md

 }
 ```

-This is the TypeScript equivalent.
+will be converted to this TypeScript type:

 ```ts
 export type User = {